ietf-wg-asdf/SDF/sdf.md

 If no defaultNamespace setting is given, the SDF document does not contribute to a global namespace (all definitions remain local to the model and are not accessible for re-use by other models).
-As the defaultNamespace is set by giving a namespace short name, its presence requires a namespace map that contains a mapping for that namespace short name.
+As the defaultNamespace is set by supplying a namespace short name, its presence requires a namespace map that contains a mapping for that namespace short name.